ignis05/baro-save-tools/README.md

 ### Available Submarines List

+-  for multiplayer saves only (SP saves have all submarines available)
 -  manage submarines availabe for purchase at outposts
 -  remove submarine from the list using "X" button
 -  add submarine to the list by typing its name below and pressing "Add"

+### Current crew list

+-  shows list of AI crewmates
+-  remove crewmates with "X" button
+-  upload CharacterData.xml to import human characters from multiplayer games as bots

 ### Other tools

+-  change multiplayer campaign id (to resolve id conflicts)
 -  download gamesession.xml
 -  drag edited gamesession.xml to dropzone to update loaded one
+-  switch between single-player and multi-player save formats
 -  set current money

 <hr>